 One way the Foundation raises funds to preserve and maintain the Mansion is to produce ornaments reflective of the rich culture of New Mexico.
 These ornaments are of the highest quality and are beautifully designed, so they are very collectible.
 In fact, you can get a Collection of the Available ornaments here.
 All proceeds from ornament sales benefit the New Mexico Governor’s Mansion Foundation, a non-partisan, non-profit 501(c) 3 organization operated by volunteers.

-Go to the STORE.
+Go to the SHOP.

 New Mexico State Capitol